Friday, February 16, 2024

 The system size, or "capacity" of a solar PV system is stated in terms of kilowatts, or KW.
 This is a measure of power or the instantaneous rate of energy generation, analogous to miles per hour.
 Kilowatts (KW) are often confused with kilowatt-hours (kWh) which are a measure of total energy consumed, analogous to total miles traveled.
 One kWh is produced when a system produces electricity at a rate of one kW sustained for one hour.

 A 6 kW system might be composed of approximately 24-26 panels taking up about 400 - 500 sq. ft.
 A typical panel is about 17.5 sq feet.
 Individual solar panels range between 230 W to 275 W. Keep in mind that a solar installer would assist with the design and sizing of your system.

-The number of solar systems in the area has increased rapidly over the last five years.
-The map below shows solar photovoltaic (PV) systems near Goshen as of 2018.
-Visit the SIREN Solar Indiana interactive map here and filter by year to see how solar has grown!
+The number of solar systems in the area has increased rapidly over the decade.
+The map below shows solar photovoltaic (PV) systems near Goshen as of 2020.
+Visit the SIREN Solar Indiana map and filter by year to see how solar has grown!

-In 2008, there were over 77 solar installations in the City of Goshen.
-Compared to Goshen's population, there were over 135 Watts per person which is more than leading solar cities such as Denver, Colorado and Albuquerque, New Mexico.
-See the Shining Cities 2019.
+In 2020, there were about 100 solar installations in the City of Goshen.
+Compared to Goshen's population, there were over 156 Watts installed per person by 2020 which would rank within the Top 10 leading solar cities, from the annual Shining Cities report on major US cities.
 Solar supports local jobs.
 To view the growth in solar jobs, see the latest National Solar Jobs Census.
 In 2018, there were 3,114 solar jobs in Indiana.
-Installation jobs comprised 75% of all solar jobs.